Top 5 mistakes I've made as an angel investor

 A startup that keeps missing goals indicates a lack of Product Market Fit.
 This is bad because if the founders aren’t able to reach their goals regarding traction and/or revenue in the first 18 months (standard runway for pre-seed and seed) odds are they will in the next 6-12 months either, which means they will have an even harder time raising the next round.

 Almost as much of a classic as putting too much money into a single deal, I’ve invested way too much money on follow-on rounds that I really should have passed on.
-These are the rounds typically called things like “extended seed” or bridge round.
+These are the rounds typically called things like “extended seed” or bridge rounds.
 Unless the company has a good reason for raising a bridge round you are better off cutting your losses and moving on to the next deal.

 This might sound cold, but remember that the decision and the implementation of the decision are two separate things.
 You can pass on a round while showing empathy and supporting the founder as they are shutting down what they thought would be their legacy.